 - Decreased muscle tone and strength

 Working with Your Family Veterinarian and Our Specialists

 Acupuncture is just one part of a holistic treatment approach to your pet’s health and wellness.
 Veterinary Specialists of the Rockies is pleased to work in partnership with your family vet on your pet’s care plan.
 Before assessing your pet’s health and before acupuncture can begin, Dr. Paul will request your pet’s health records from your family veterinarian to understand all existing conditions.
 Veterinary acupuncture can work well to improve pain and mobility, though Dr. Paul will also check for underlying injuries and illness.
-Along with his own extensive veterinary medical and acupuncture experience, Dr. Paul has access to additional resources and consultation from our experienced veterinary specialists in internal medicine, oncology, surgery, cardiology, and diagnostic imaging.
+Along with his own extensive veterinary medical and acupuncture experience, Dr. Paul has access to additional resources and consultation from our experienced veterinary specialists in internal medicine, surgery, cardiology, and diagnostic imaging.

 What to Expect During a Veterinary Acupuncture Treatment Session

 An initial veterinary acupuncture consultation and treatment session with Dr. Paul will take about an hour.
 He will also develop a treatment plan for your pet, including a proposed number of visits and a timeline of anticipated relief of symptoms.
 Follow-up treatments take approximately 30 minutes.
 For acupuncture to be effective, needles need to be inserted and remain in place for a specific amount of time (15 minutes, for example).
 Dr. Paul will share what you and your pet can expect before treatment begins, and then he’ll provide any treats and toys needed to keep your pet distracted, safe, and relaxed throughout their treatment.